maxdesalle/minibash/README.md

 # minibash

-A lightweight shell based on bash 3.2. **minibash** supports all of the commands a traditional shell supports (`env, cd, echo...`).
+A lightweight shell based on bash 3.2. **minibash** supports all of the commands a traditional shell supports `env, cd, echo...`

-> *Note*: it currently does not support pipes and redirections.
+> **Note**: it currently does not support pipes and redirections.

 ## Using it
 To start the shell, execute the following command: